 Phone: (608) 266-4071

 WI Relay Service

-Now Weier is taking her involvement a step beyond by serving on the Madison Common Council.
-She was elected to the Common Council in April 2011, and re-elected without opposition in April 2013.
+Weier was elected to the Madison Common Council in April 2011 with 60 percent of the vote, and re-elected without opposition in April 2013.

 Alder Weier strives to represent the Northside in a strong, intelligent and caring manner.
 She believes that elected representatives should fight for what their constituents want and need, not what outside interests want.
 They should decide issues one-by-one on the merits, not as part of a party line.
 That is true democracy.